samir-prog-byte/enrollment-app/README.md

 # Enrollment

 Enrollement Search is an application that fetches the list of all enrollees.
-The UI of this application is build on Angular and ulitizes Deno microservice API to retrive the desired list.
+The UI of this application is build on Angular and utilizes Deno microservice API to retrive the desired list.

 - Users can view a list of all enrollees in the system